carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl09.rst

 giving us locations for each of our expressions and variables.

-From this we can make sure to tell ``DIBuilder`` when we're at a new source location so it can use that when we generate the rest of our code and make sure that each instruction has source location information.
-We do this by constructing another small function:
+To make sure that every instruction gets proper source location information, we have to tell ``Builder`` whenever we're at a new source location.
+We use a small helper function for this:

 .. code-block:: c++